At Building Circles

 Offering new skills and friendship through interactive, fun workshops.

-The hobby workshops have now been running for over a year and have proved to be very popular.
+The hobby workshops have now been running for 3 years and have proved to be very popular.
 Not only have they helped with community inclusion in the Quedgeley area, they have given our focus people new found skills and friends within the group.

 There is a small charge for these workshops to cover the tutor, materials and hall hire.
 If you would like to get involved then please contact us.
-As of May 2018, we have an additional workshop running in Cheltenham.
+We have an additional workshop running in Cheltenham which has now been ongoing for over a year.

 Allotment - Care to Grow Project

 As of 2018, we have an additional allotment in Prestbury.
-It's already up and running but we would love to get a few more people involved!
+We would love to get more people involved with this one too!
 Please contact us for more information.

 Building Circles were commissioned to run Sexual Abuse Prevention courses to service users across the County which is essential work to keep people with learning disabilities safe from harm and to teach them about good and bad touch and why it is okay to say "no".
 This work is delivered by co-trainers who have learning disabilities.